xqd922/changelog-template/README.md

 ## Adding Changelog Entries

-Create a new MDX file in `changelog/content/` with format `DD-MM-YYYY-changelog.mdx`:
+Create a new MDX file in `changelog/content/` with format `YYYY-MM-DD.mdx`:

 ```mdx
 ---